“Gentle Larceny,” a one-man show featuring actor Ligonier, will be presented at the Unity Hotel - ExBulletin

 Without a dedicated room to perform in, Schrum said he hopes to adapt the medium to fit into new and unique performance spaces.

-In this spirit, Studio Storyz The first production will be a one-woman play that Schrum says doesn't really resemble a play, and it will be staged at a Unity hotel.
+With that in mind, Storyz Studio's first production will be a one-woman play that Schrum says doesn't really feel like a play, and it will be staged in a Unity hotel.

 “Gentle Larceny” is the story of Wilson Mizner, whom Schrum describes as a “storyteller, storyteller, bon vivant, real estate developer and entrepreneur, playwright, screenwriter and part-time gentleman, full-time con artist, gambler, hustler and con artist.” .